 Furthermore, our first call also focused on the Governance of Complex Urban Systems.
 It did this because growing changes in ecology, economy, and society require new modes of thinking.
 One of the central questions of this topic was how different actors, public and private, could be involved in the co-creation of policy right from its conception up until its implementation.
 Ultimately we got some great and innovative projects looking at fascinating issues such as how to gather data in a useful and comprehensible manner.
 This topic really encouraged the coming together of scientists, politicians, businesses, and civil society in order to govern more effectively.

-For this first call we actually had fifty-six multilateral pre-proposals to choose from; in the end we picked the ten most outstanding projects for funding.
-In the first call funding agencies from Austria, Denmark, the Netherlands, Sweden and Turkey participated in our call.
-This gave us a budget of €9 million.
+For this first call we had fifty-six multilateral pre-proposals to choose from; in the end the ten most outstanding projects for funding were selected.
+In the first call funding agencies from Austria, Denmark, the Netherlands, Sweden and Turkey participated in the call with a budget of €9 million.
 The application procedure was coordinated by the Austrian Research Promotion Agency (FFG) and the Netherlands Organisation for Scientific Research (NWO).